SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 ## Uninstalling from a world

-It's a straight forward process when deactivating the resource pack, but since this addon uses scripts, Minecraft won't allow you to just deactivate the behaviour pack.
+Since this addon uses scripts, Minecraft won't allow you to just deactivate the behaviour pack.
 You need to delete it as shown.
 ![check mark under WorldEdit behaviour pack](img/uninstall_1.jpg)
 ![Delete button](img/uninstall_2.jpg)